 - Click Tools —> Android —> AVD Manager menu item in android studio toolbar.
-AVD Manager menu item is under Android Device Monitor menu item.
+AVD Manager menu item is under the Android Device Monitor menu item.

-- Now when you start the avd again, the qemu-system-x86_64.exe has stopped working error will disappear.
-And the avd can be started normally.
+- Now when you start the AVD again, the qemu-system-x86_64.exe has stopped working error will disappear.
+And the AVD can be started normally.

 - Change Emulated Performance option value to Software – GLES 2.0 can fix the error qemu-system-x86_64.exe has stopped working.